yoshi415/djcity_chrome_extension/README.md

 1. Click download zip (top right) & unpack to a directory you want to store the files in
 2. Open Chrome -> Settings -> Extensions or chrome://extensions
 3. Click 'Developer Mode' in top right & then 'Load unpacked extension...'
-4. Select 'plugin' folder & unclick 'Developer Mode'
+4. Select 'plugin/extension' folder & unclick 'Developer Mode'

 ## Images